monadicsystems/okapi/docs/index.md

   }
 ```

-The `transformer` field represents a natural transformation from your handler's Monad `m` to `IO`.
-This is where you handle how you're custom effects are interpreted in an `IO` context.
+The `transformer` field represents a *natural transformation* from your Handler's Monad `m`, to `IO`.
+This is where you decide how you're custom effects are interpreted in an `IO` context.

 The `endpoint` field represents your Endpoint.